-Joseph was born in New York, NY, on April 24, 1931 to the late Joseph J. Reilly Sr. and Anna Mae (Walsh) Reilly.
-As a young man, Joseph attended Xavier High School, a military school in Manhattan, where he was named Colonel of the Regiment at age 17 during his senior year.
-After graduation, Joseph attended a Jesuit Seminary for almost two years before receiving his BA in English Literature from the College of the Holy Cross in Worcester, MA, where he was President of the Class of 1955.
-Later, Joseph earned his MA in Religious Education in 1970 from Emmanuel College in Boston.
+Born in New York City, Joseph was a graduate of Xavier High School, a military school in Manhattan, where he was named Colonel of the Regiment at age 17 during his senior year.
+He then attended a Jesuit seminary for almost two years before receiving his BA in English Literature from Holy Cross and becoming the President of the Class of 1955.
+Later, he earned his MA in Religious Education in 1970 from Emmanuel College in Boston.

 After graduation, Joseph married the late Elinor M. Flynn with whom he had 7 children and began a 35-year career in Human Resources.
 Later in his life, Joseph went on to work for various non-profits, serving as the first Executive Director of the Massachusetts Catholic Conference in Boston.
 His other passions included teaching religious education to high school seniors for 25 years, speaking to many Catholic groups throughout New England and holding leadership positions in the Right to Life Movement.

 Established in 1979, Joseph served as the Chairman of the Bishop Healy Committee for many years.
 Between 1997-2005, he returned to campus to serve as the Special Assistant to the President and the Vice President for Student Affairs, committing his efforts to the work of increasing diversity at Holy Cross.
 In addition, Joseph served as the Past president of the Holy Cross Club of Boston and received the Crusader of the Year Award in 1981.
 Elected senior class president as a student at Holy Cross, Mr. Reilly was chosen to be the Class’s Lifetime President in 1985.